Computer Systems Technology - Network Engineering and Security Analyst - 555

 Cooperative Education allows students to earn while they learn with paid work semesters.

-- Gain the skills to fully manage sophisticated, multi-vendor computer network environments
+- Learn excellent communication, problem solving and teamwork skills.
+Gain the skills to fully manage sophisticated, multi-vendor computer network environments

 - Excel in:

 - Network Connectivity

 - Security Auditing and Computer Forensics

 3 academic years (periods of 8 months), plus co-op

 - OSSD or equivalent (Mohawk Academic Upgrading, GED) including: